stacklok/promptwright/README.md

 Promptwright was inspired by the [redotvideo/pluto](https://github.com/redotvideo/pluto), in fact it started as fork, but ended up largley being a re-write.

-The library interfaces with LiteLLM, making it easy to just pull a model and run locally with say something like Ollama, or call directly to an online LLM provider.

 ## Features

-- **Multiple Providers Support**: Works with most LLM service providers and LocalLLM's via Ollam, VLLM etc
+- **Multiple Providers Support**: Works with most LLM service providers and LocalLLM's via Ollama, VLLM etc
 - **Configurable Instructions and Prompts**: Define custom instructions and system prompts
 - **YAML Configuration**: Define your generation tasks using YAML configuration files
 - **Command Line Interface**: Run generation tasks directly from the command line